xyphro/UsbGpib/README.md

 The PCB is available in 2 revisions.
 - [REV 1](HW/REV1/README.md) is the most popularly used right now due to age.
 It has a USB Type-B connector and an L-shaped housing visible on a few photos of this page.
 - [REV 2](HW/REV2/README.md) has some improvements like being smaller, better fit and USB Type-C connector.
+- A REV 3 is upcoming.
+It will be a major redesign with more speed, Ethernet and power over Ethernet support, but the same DNA: Standard protocols being used and ensure compatibility and stability!

 Choose whatever you prefer.
 The software images, but also the external behavior is the same.

+---

 # Housings